OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 unzip "2302_*.zip"
 ```

-Otherwise, visit the links, download the data in your own `exomiser-data` directory and unzip them:
+Otherwise, visit the links and download the data in your own `exomiser-data` directory:

 [2302 phenotype database](https://data.monarchinitiative.org/exomiser/latest/2302_phenotype.zip)

 [2302 hg19 variant database](https://data.monarchinitiative.org/exomiser/latest/2302_hg19.zip)

+Install [7-Zip](http://www.7-zip.org/) for unzipping the database files.
+The built-in archiving software has issues extracting the zip files.
+Extract the database files (`2302_phenotype.zip`, `2302_hg19.zip`) by right-clicking the archive and selecting 7-Zip > Extract files… into the `exomiser-data` directory.

 Your `Exomiser-Tutorial` directory should now be structured as follows: